PaleCosmos/HelU/README.md

 If you installed "W3W_Map" in your mobile, You can use our information to trace friend's location in "W3W_Map"

 ### 4. Talk
+As with U chat, you can send text message or photo.
+But it never be removed automatically, You can remove the information in 'Chat' tap when you want.

 ### 5. Qua-Talk (my Deaprtment chatting)
+Qua-Talk is chatting with students in your department.
+The information never be removed.

+# Screen Shot